-Under the employment agreements for Dr. Iversen and Dr. Weller, upon voluntary termination of employment (other than voluntary termination after a Change of Control) or termination of employment for Cause, the Company must pay to each such executive officer all compensation due through the date of termination, but otherwise has no further obligation to him in respect of any period following such termination.
-Upon the death of each such executive officer, the Company must pay to his estate all compensation due at the date of death, plus a continuation of base compensation at the rate set forth in each such executive officer's employment agreement from the date of death to the final day of the month following the month in which the death occurs.
+Under the employment agreement for Dr. Iversen, upon voluntary termination of employment (other than voluntary termination after a Change of Control) or termination of employment for Cause, the Company must pay to Dr. Iversen all compensation due through the date of termination, but otherwise has no further obligation to him in respect of any period following such termination.
+Upon the death of Dr. Iversen, the Company must pay to his estate all compensation due at the date of death, plus a continuation of base compensation at the rate set forth in each such executive officer's employment agreement from the date of death to the final day of the month following the month in which the death occurs.

-Under the employment agreements for Dr. Iversen and Dr. Weller, each of these executive officers is entitled to receive severance pay of one year's base salary following either termination of the executive officer without Cause or a voluntary termination by the executive officer following a Change of Control (as those terms are defined in such employment agreements).
-Further, upon termination other than for Cause, the employment agreements provide for full vesting of all outstanding stock options, other than performance-based options.
+Under his employment agreement for Dr. Iversen, is entitled to receive severance pay of one year's base salary following either termination of the executive officer without Cause or a voluntary termination by Dr. Iversen following a Change of Control (as those terms are defined in such employment agreements).
+Further, upon termination other than for Cause, the employment agreement provides for full vesting of all outstanding stock options, other than performance-based options.